joohyeon/ctakes-installation/README.md

 Download [cTAKES webiste](http://ctakes.apache.org/downloads.cgi)
 * User Installation: Windows - apache-ctakes-4.0.0-bin.zip
 * UMLS Dictionary: All Versions - ctakes-resources-4.0-bin.zip
-* Source code - apache-ctaeks-4.0.0-src.zip (if you are interested in looking into its source code)
+* Source code: Windows - apache-ctaeks-4.0.0-src.zip (if you are interested in looking into its source code)

 Once downladed two files, decompress the two zip files then you will see two folders 1) apache-ctakes-4.0.0 and 2) resources.